Skatteetaten/gobo/README.md

 ## Development

-### Setup

-In order to use this project you must set repositories in your `~/.gradle/init.gradle` file

-     allprojects {
-         ext.repos= {
-             mavenCentral()
-             jcenter()
-         }
-         repositories repos
-         buildscript {
-          repositories repos
-         }
-     }

-We use a local repository for distributionUrl in our gradle-wrapper.properties, you need to change it to a public repo in order to use the gradlew command. `../gradle/wrapper/gradle-wrapper.properties`

-    <...>
-    distributionUrl=https\://services.gradle.org/distributions/gradle-<version>-bin.zip
-    <...>

-Quickly deploy to test environment (fish shell):

-    ./gradlew clean build -x test;
-    oc start-build gobo --from-file=(ls build/distributions/gobo-*-Leveransepakke.zip) --wait -n paas-mokey

-## GraphQL tracing

-To enable tracing: `gobo.graphql.tracing-enabled=true`

-## Gradle bootRun
-Enables port-forwarding of mokey.
+## Running gobo locally
+Use `./gradlew bootRun`, this will automatically port-forward a connection to mokey.
+This is required to run gobo on your local machine.

+For details on the port-forwarding, see script `mokey-port-forward.sh`.

 ## Contract tests

-To run contract tests against a snapshot stub-jar file, set `gobo.stub.repository: snapshots` in `application.yaml`.
+To run contract tests against a snapshot stub-jar file, set `gobo.stub.repository: snapshots` in `src/test/resources/application.yaml`.

 ## Download static playground files from graphql-kotlin
 The playground files must be included to run the gobo-playground application in the browser in offline environment.
 This apply for running in secure environment e.g. test environment within Skatteetaten.

-To download static playground files from graphql-kotlin, run command:
+To download static playground files from graphql-kotlin, run command: `./gradlew download-playground`
-./gradlew download-playground